AZachia/color/README.md

 # color
-color tools for terminal written n python
+color tools for terminal written in python